The Traditional Authorities

 Carlos Salinas, Executive Director and Founder.

 Carlos is a former Washington director of Amnesty International USA, where he served in various capacities including being their principal advocate for Latin America and the Caribbean for ten years.
-He has also worked at the Amazon Conservation Team.
+After Amnesty, he briefly worked at the Amazon Conservation Team.
 He serves on the Board of the Pax Christi International Fund for Peace and has been a board member of the Guatemala Human Rights Commission, the Corporación Visión Renacer, and the Fund for Constitutional Government.
 LinkedIn.

 The Board